kubernetes/community/keps/0000-kep-template.md

 ## Alternatives [optional]

 Similar to the `Drawbacks` section the `Alternatives` section is used to highlight and record other possible approaches to delivering the value proposed by a KEP.

+## Infrastructure Needed [optional]

+Use this section if you need things from the project/SIG.
+Examples include a new subproject, repos requested, github details.
+Listing these here allows a SIG to get the process for these resources started right away.